 - Tournament of Kings Dinner Show – Excalibur

-Unfortunately, we can’t provide any tips on winning in Las Vegas.
-That definitely was not our strong suit.
-However, we did learn about Player Club Cards, aka casino loyalty programs, which may get you “free” stuff.
+Though we’d love to provide tips on winning in Las Vegas, that definitely was not our strong suit.
+However, we did learn about casino loyalty programs, which may get you “free” stuff.

 - Sign up at the Player’s Desk on the casino floor (usually free).